 - 1. Bird wires and other avian deterrent devices shall be monitored to assure they are in good condition.
 Any broken wires or devices shall be replaced as soon as possible. - 2.
 Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices. - 3.
 Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities. - g.
 Removable Spillway Weir (RSW).
-RSW will be in the raised position and operational on the first day of spill.
+The RSW will be in the raised position and operational on the first day of spill. - 1.
+When the RSW is in operation, the spillgate shall be raised to where it does not touch flow passing down the RSW.